mattteochen/nmpde-non-linear-cardiac-mechanics-solver/README.md

 An abstract base solver class `BaseSolverGuccione` has been introduced as a base line starting point for each mesh test that we have run.
 This is a complete solver except for the boundaries initialization which must occur in any derived class as every problem is different.

-The base class takes in account a pressure component that pushes on ***x*** boundaries, referred as Newmann boundaries.
+The base class takes in account a pressure component that pushes on ***x*** boundaries, referred as Neumann boundaries.
 If your problem does not follow this pattern, please ***override*** all the needed implementations (this might the `assemble` method).

 Dirichlet boundaries condition values are assigned in the derived class.

 `BaseSolverGuccione`'s extension is a trivial task in order to create custom tests (e.g. `SlabCubicGuccione`).

-## Constructive law: New Hook
+## Constructive law: neo Hooke
-This section covers the finite element solver for materials that follow the New Hook law.
+This section covers the finite element solver for materials that follow the neo Hooke law.

-An abstract base solver class `BaseSolverNewHook` has been introduced as a base line starting point for each mesh test that we have run.
+An abstract base solver class `BaseSolverNeoHooke` has been introduced as a base line starting point for each mesh test that we have run.
 This is a complete solver except for the boundaries initialization which must occur in any derived class as every problem is different.

-The base class takes in account a pressure component that pushes on ***x*** boundaries, referred as Newmann boundaries.
+The base class takes in account a pressure component that pushes on ***x*** boundaries, referred as Neumann boundaries.
 If your problem does not follow this pattern, please ***override*** all the needed implementations (this might the `assemble` method).

 Dirichlet boundaries condition values are assigned in the derived class.

-`BaseSolverNewHook`'s extension is a trivial task in order to create custom tests (e.g. `SlabCubicNewHook`).
+`BaseSolverNeoHooke`'s extension is a trivial task in order to create custom tests (e.g. `SlabCubicNeoHooke`).

 ## Non Linear Solver
 As the cardiac problem is non linear, we have employed the [Newton method](https://en.wikipedia.org/wiki/Newton%27s_method).